I admit I love the look on some peoples’ faces when I say I am a hypnotherapist. Invariably, with that look comes one of three beliefs:

 3b)… and it’s scary… Did you know that you go into hypnosis several times each day?
 That you need to go into it to process the tens of thousands of pieces of information you receive each day?
 Have you ever been driving or riding the bus and you go off on a tangent in your mind only to find you are at your destination?
 Do you ever watch TV or Netflix?
 Do you ever daydream or fantasize?
 Do you fall ever asleep?
 Natural hypnosis takes place in all these instances.
 Hypnosis takes place at different brainwaves than the conscious state you are in to learn, to have conversations, to read this blurb.
 Hypnosis is as natural as breathing, eating and sleeping.
 Here’s a quick trick: if you are learning a new skill: take a break every few hours and allow yourself to zone out, daydream, plan a mental vacation.
 We need these breaks periodically throughout our days to “dump” our learned information from our conscious minds to our subconscious where it is stored and collated.

-What Can Hypnotherapy Help?
+What Can be Helped?

 In hypnosis you can work on many concerns not limited to: